sfluorine/Password-Generator/README.md

 Password Generator in C

 ## How to use it?
-Make sure you have C compiler: clang, gcc, etc. \n
+Make sure you have C compiler: clang, gcc, etc. <br />
 If you are on linux, just type ```make``` on your terminal and execute ```./pwdgen [LENGTH OF PASSWORD]```

 ## Example